 - Move.
 At least 3 days per week, do something you enjoy for 30-60 minutes that gets your heart rate up and builds muscle.
 Walk more.
 Use your body for basic living.

 - Rejuvenate.
-Prioritize sleeping, 7-8 hours each night of solid, sound sleep.
+Prioritize sleep, 7-8 hours each night of solid, sound sleep.
 Practice mindfulness in some way daily that gives you peace and increases your gratitude/joy.
 Promote parasympathetic nervous system activity.

 - Support.
 Surround yourself with people who honor your self-care choices and priority.

 Pick a few to start with, then add in the others.
-Once you’ve had a few weeks to implement some off these recommendations, I’d love to get your feedback.
+Once you’ve had a few weeks to implement some of these recommendations, I’d love to get your feedback.